uSpeedo/product/docs/legal/privatePolicy.md

 ### Transfer of your personal data

-For checking and analyzing the use of our website, registering visitors who want to receive our newsletter, or want to visit an event of UM, or for marketing of UM services if you have consented to this, or co-marketing of relevant services of a third party provided by UM, or cloud storage of data, we can engage third party service providers.
+For checking and analyzing the use of our website, registering visitors who want to receive our newsletter, or want to visit an event of uSpeedo, or for marketing of uSpeedo services if you have consented to this, or co-marketing of relevant services of a third party provided by uSpeedo, or cloud storage of data, we can engage third party service providers.
 These service providers may receive personal data.
 These service providers will act for or on behalf of us in accordance with the purpose(s) for which the data was originally collected or otherwise legally processed.
 These service providers may not use your personal data for other purposes, sell it to third parties or disclose it (unless required to do so by law, as permitted by us, or as stated in this Privacy Policy).

 For analyzing the use of our platform and web applications we can also use service providers.
 In this context we explicitly do not process any personal data.
 We only collect anonymized analytical information to improve our platform.